Can’t install on Windows XP and getting “Disk1.cab has an invalid digital signature”

 A file that is required cannot be installed because the cabinet file C:\Documents and Settings\…\Application Data\Ambient Design\ArtRage Studio Pro\install\disk1.cab has an invalid digital signature.
 This may indicate that the cabinet file is corrupt.

-This is usually a Windows XP issue and has been occurring with increasing frequency since Microsoft stopped supporting this operating system.
+This is usually a Windows XP issue and has been occurring with increasing frequency since Microsoft stopped supporting this operating system, but also appears on later versions of Windows.

 It is due to either the relevant digital certificates not being installed on your computer or a deeper problem on your system.
 Unfortunately the certificate and verification system are entirely handled by Microsoft, so we cannot help you fix this problem directly.